Occupational health law: 5 points to remember

 • Compliance of personal data processing.

-• Once the decree on certification specifications has been published, inter-company occupational health and prevention services have 2 years to obtain certification.
+As of the publication of the decree establishing the certification requirements, inter-company occupational health and safety services have two years to obtain certification.

-• Occupational health nurses: A section has been added concerning occupational health nurses, in particular their training and the match between the tasks entrusted to them and their additional qualifications, which reproduces existing provisions in the regulatory section.
+Occupational Health Nurses: A section has been added regarding occupational health nurses, specifically their training and the alignment between the tasks assigned to them and their additional qualifications; this section incorporates existing provisions from the regulatory section.

 • Comité Social et Economique (CSE) and its Commission Santé, Sécurité et Conditions de Travail (CSSCT), where applicable, to analyze risks within the company.